awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

 A pipeline describes the release process that you want AWS CodePipeline to follow, including stages and actions that must be completed\.
 You can edit a pipeline to add or remove these elements\.
 However, when you edit a pipeline, values such as the pipeline name or pipeline metadata cannot be changed\.

 Unlike creating a pipeline, editing a pipeline does not rerun the most recent revision through the pipeline\.
 If you want to run the most recent revision through a pipeline you've just edited, you must manually rerun it\.
 Otherwise, the edited pipeline runs the next time you make a change to a source location configured in the source stage\.
-For information, see [Start a pipeline manually in AWS CodePipeline](pipelines-rerun-manually.md)\.
+For information, see [Start a pipeline manually](pipelines-rerun-manually.md)\.

 You can add actions to your pipeline that are in an AWS Region different from your pipeline\.
 When an AWS service is the provider for an action, and this action type/provider type are in a different AWS Region from your pipeline, this is a cross\-Region action\.
 For more information about cross\-Region actions, see [Add a cross\-Region action in CodePipeline](actions-create-cross-region.md)\.

 CodePipeline uses change detection methods to start your pipeline when a source code change is pushed\.
 These detection methods are based on source type:
 + CodePipeline uses Amazon CloudWatch Events to detect changes in your CodeCommit source repository or your Amazon S3 source bucket\.
-+ CodePipeline uses webhooks to detect changes in your GitHub source repository and branch\.

 **Note**
 Change detection resources are created automatically when you use the console\.
 When you use the console to create or edit a pipeline, the additional resources are created for you\.
 If you use the AWS CLI to create the pipeline, you must create the additional resources yourself\.
 For more information about creating or updating a CodeCommit pipeline, see [Create a CloudWatch Events rule for a CodeCommit source \(CLI\)](pipelines-trigger-source-repo-changes-cli.md)\.
 For more information about using the CLI to create or update an Amazon S3 pipeline, see [Create a CloudWatch Events rule for an Amazon S3 source \(CLI\)](create-cloudtrail-S3-source-cli.md)\.
-For more information about creating or updating a GitHub pipeline, see [Use webhooks to start a pipeline \(GitHub source\)](pipelines-webhooks.md)\.

 **Topics**
 + [Edit a pipeline \(console\)](#pipelines-edit-console)